mpostol/OPC-UA-OOI/README.md

 •	Modeling and representation of the Metadata - see whitepaper: [OPC UA Information Model Deployment] (http://goo.gl/HqYjvy)

 •	Validation semantic and consistency of the Metadata - see project [UANodeSetValidationUnitTestProject](https://github.com/mpostol/OPC-UA-OOI/tree/master/SemanticDataSolution/USNodeSetValidationUnitTestProject)

+The presented approach is a real proposal for new technology wave based on the existing Internet infrastructure because it allows vendors to provide generic off-the-shelf products tested independently for interoperability.

 ###Out of scope